fitrialif/EmotionRecognitionInTheWild2017/README.md

 # EmotionRecognitionInTheWild2017
-A ConvNet Model for recogntion of emotion
+A ConvNet Model for recogntion of emotion.
 Dataset is available at https://1drv.ms/f/s!AvCvxAqN76_2gux9t878Vo87BrkJkw

 # Prerequisites